gauravb8/CodeChef-Scraper/README.md

 * The script scrapes the site every hour.

-* Bullet List A system tray notification is displayed if a new contest is added or a contest is currently in progress.
+* A system tray notification is displayed if a new contest is added or a contest is currently in progress.

 # Compatibility
 * Python 2.7